Bankrate Inc. Fair Fund

 FTC v.
 FBA Stores

-The FTC reach a settlement with FBA Stores.
+The Federal Trade Commission (FTC) reach a settlement with FBA Stores.
 FBA Stores falsely claimed that people could use its “Amazing Wealth System” to create a profitable online business selling products on Amazon.
 FBA Stores had no affiliation with Amazon, and most people who bought the “Amazing Wealth System” lost money.
 Refunds totaling more than $9.1 million were sent to consumers who bought these products in August 2020.
 Because there was still money in the fund, the FTC sent out a second round of payments totaling $669,533 to people who accepted their first payment and paid the defendants more than $7,000 in February 2022.
+All checks have been distributed and are now void.

 fba